Metals

 +What is the federal limit for Calcium in drinking water?

-The federal MCL for Calcium is 1 mg/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.
+The federal NL for Calcium is 500 mg/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.

 +How many U.S. water systems have Calcium over the federal limit?

-3 of the 117 public water systems on The Water Map report Calcium at or above its federal limit, spanning 22 U.S. states.
-The full list is on this page.
+Zero of the 392 public water systems in The Water Map dataset currently report Calcium at or above its federal limit.

 +How can I check if Calcium is in my city's tap water?